 Prefer chicken or turkey?
 Both are good alternatives to the beef.
 Prepare in the Bone Broth made with chicken and/or turkey bones.

 Or try the Chicken Vegetable Soup, also great on a chilly day!

-In our previous books, Essential Macrobiotics, by Don Matesz, and my book, The Macrobiotic Action Plan, we recommended for people to keep animal food consumption to no more than 10-15% of their total calories for the best health results.
+In our previous books, Essential Macrobiotics, by Don Matesz, and my book, The Macrobiotic Action Plan, (now available as FREE e-books) we recommended for people to keep animal food consumption to no more than 10-15% of their total calories for the best health results.